Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 - Austin Martinez, MS, CSCS, ATC, Director of Education for StretchLab

 When you overtrain a muscle, your cortisol levels increase.
-And cortisol, the body’s stress hormone, inhibits protein synthesis [5] and sabotages muscle development.
-A great way of lowering its levels is with the help of natural supplements that reduce cortisol levels.
+And cortisol, the body’s stress hormone, inhibits protein synthesis and sabotages muscle development.
+A great way to lower its levels is with the help of natural supplements that reduce cortisol levels.

 What’s more, your body doesn’t have enough time to repair damaged muscle fibers if you lift weights every day.
 As a result, the muscle fibers won’t increase in thickness or number.